Big Brother (British TV series) series 5: Viewership

-Fight Night
+Fight Night controversy

 On Day 20 in the House, a series of altercations began, which eventually escalated and became physical.
 The incident was subsequently referred to as "Fight Night" by the press, fans of the show, and, in a live episode the night after the incident was shown, presenter Davina McCall.

 Background

 On Day 15, Emma and Michelle were sent to a secret room in the House named "the Bedsit" as part of a fake eviction.
 They were given access to live streaming from the House and were able to observe housemates' conversations and play pranks on them.
 Under the impression that they had been evicted, some of the remaining housemates spoke poorly of Emma and Michelle.

 On 16 June, which was Day 20 in the House, Emma and Michelle were returned to the House from the Bedsit.
 Upon their return, the housemates were provided with fancy dress costumes, party food and alcohol.